 People who move from low altitudes to high altitudes fast, especially mountain climbers, sometimes experience hypoxia.
 The phenomenon tends to slow down a person’s body cells, and this, in turn, will turn them against the whole body since they are not receiving enough.
 The form of altitude sickness that follows is not common, but when it does happen to an extreme degree, it can lead to death.

 Symptoms of the same include confusion as well, so a person with hypoxia can easily get lost on their trip, leading to more problems.
 An altimeter gives you knowledge of your current altitude, as well as atmospheric pressure, and thus, you can avoid this whole hypoxia situation.
+Also, for a more comfortable and fast movement in the mountains, you can choose the best climbing shoes for wide feet for yourself.

 While some of the watches are from the same manufacturer, they inevitably have something different features to offer from their counterparts.
 It is in this section that we delve into the characteristics common to altimeter watches and what they mean.
 Once you understand what each feature means you can place a value on it, and that will assist you in making the final purchase decision.